 Statute citations below can be found in Title 25 of the Unofficial Purdon's Pennsylvania Statutes (25 P.S), “Elections and Electoral Districts,” Chapter 14, “Election Code (Articles XIV and XVII).
-The index to the statutes can be found here.
+Free access to the consolidated and unconsolidated Purdon’s Pennsylvania Statutes is available here.

 For more details, visit Verified Voting.

-The counting method is determined by the recount initiating mechanism and the type of voting system used.
+The counting method is determined by the recount initiating mechanism.

 If the recount is initiated by voters or county boards under 25 P.S., Chapter 14, Article XIV, 3154(e), or by the Secretary of the Commonwealth under 25 P.S.
 3154(g), the following procedures apply.
-There are no counties in Pennsylvania that use paper ballots other than in conjunction with electronic voting systems.
 In counties “in which an election district uses an electronic voting system utilizing paper ballots,” the counting method requires that the “County Board shall recount all ballots using manual, mechanical or electronic devices of a different type used for the specific election,” provided that all “ballots containing overvotes shall be counted manually.”
 This means that either a recount or a retabulation is possible, provided that all ballots with overvotes must be recounted by hand.
 25 P.S.
 3154(e)(2) and (3).
-The Secretary of the Commonwealth has published guidance pertaining to the canvassing of votes here, although it does not appear to include guidance pertaining to recount procedures.

 If the recount is initiated by county boards under 25 P.S.
 3154(b) due to the discovery of a ballot accounting and reconciliation error, then a manual count of the ballots is “authorized,” and will include a “recount of the ballots” in the ballot box: if “upon consideration by said return board of the returns before it from any election district and the certificates aforesaid, it shall appear that the total vote returned for any candidate or candidates for the same office or nomination or on any question exceeds the number of registered or enrolled electors in said election district or exceeds the total number of persons who voted in said election district or the total number of ballots cast therein, or, if it shall appear that the total number of partisan votes returned for any candidate or candidates for the same office or nomination at any primary exceeds the number of electors registered or enrolled in said district as members of that political party, or exceeds the total number of persons belonging to that party who voted in said district or the total number of ballots of that party cast therein, in any such case, such excess shall be deemed a discrepancy and palpable error, and shall be investigated by the return board, and no votes shall be recorded from such district until such investigation shall be had, and such excess shall authorize--(a) the summoning of the election officers, overseers, machine inspectors, and clerks to appear forthwith with any election papers in their possession; (b) the production of the ballot box before the return board, and the examination and scrutiny of all of its contents, and all of the registration and election documents whatever, relating to said district, in the presence of representatives of each party and candidate interested who are attending the canvass of such votes; and the recount of the ballots contained in said ballot box.”
 25 P.S.
 3154(b), (c) and (d).